JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 Semantic Versioning is a convention used to provide a meaning to versions.

-If there’s one great thing in Node.js packages, is that all agreed on using Semantic Versioning for their version numbering.
+If there's one great thing in Node.js packages, is that all agreed on using Semantic Versioning for their version numbering.

 The Semantic Versioning concept is simple: all versions have 3 digits: `x.y.z`.